-Day 1 – Choishimichi from Koyasan to Kudoyama station, 24km (then back to Koyasan by train and cable car)
+- Day 1 – Choishimichi from Koyasan to Kudoyama station, 24km (then back to Koyasan by train and cable car)

-Accommodation: Jizo-in temple, Koyasan
+- Accommodation: Jizo-in temple, Koyasan

-I walked the Choishimichi four years ago at the end of the Shikoku pilgrimage, (click here for that post), but I was interested to walk it in the reverse direction from here in Koyasan downhill to Kudoyama.
+I walked the Choishimichi four years ago at the end of the Shikoku pilgrimage, (click here for that post), but I was interested to walk it in reverse from here in Koyasan downhill to Kudoyama.
 As I mentioned in that original post from 4 years ago, the Choishimichi is included in the Unesco World Heritage listing.
 This path is said to be the original path that Kobo Daishi himself built from the base of Mt Koya to the top (where he had established a training ground of the Shingon sect of Buddhism) and he marked the way with wooden markers.
 During the Kamakura period (1185-1333), the old wooden stupas were replaced with 180 stone markers spaced 109m apart.
 The name choishimichi means stone marker path.

 Jison-in temple at the base of the mountain is where Kobo Daishi’s mother died.
 Until the beginning of the Meiji period (1868-1912) women were banned from entering Mt Koya and even Kobo Daishi’s mother wasn’t allowed to visit her son.
 The picture above at Jison-in temple is of Ema votive tablets that are seen at most temples and shrines – people buy them, write their wishes on them and hang them in the grounds.
 Women go to Jison-in temple to pray for pregnancy and safe childbirth.